Creating Your First Artboard

 Select the Artboard size.

-This example is for an iPhone 8 in portrait orientation (375x667).
+This example is for an iPhone 11 in portrait orientation (414x896).
 If you don't see this preset artboard, choose Apple Devices from the dropdown at the top of the panel.

 3. Add and customize components.

-You'll use the Insert menu to add components from the Indigo Design library, and then you'll customize them using the panel on the right.
+We will use the Insert menu to add components from the Indigo Design Library, and then customize them using the panel on the right.

 These are the steps to recreate the screen in the example.